shashwat-sagar/TODO/README.md

 # TODO
-This is a simple TODO list web-app
+This is a simple TODO list web-app.